CtrlK

 Actionability

 Provides some executable code (Dockerfile, Feast config, drift detection, retry logic) but much of the content is high-level workflow steps and comparison tables rather than concrete, copy-paste-ready implementations.
-The provider abstraction is incomplete (abstract class with no concrete implementation), and the tool scripts reference files that may not exist.
-Many steps are descriptive rather than instructive.
+The provider abstraction is incomplete (abstract class with no concrete implementation), and the CLI tool commands reference scripts that don't exist without further context.

 2 / 3